taw10/morningtown/README.md

 Description
 -----------

-MorningTown is a silent alarm clock system for a Raspberry Pi Pico W.
+MorningTown is a silent alarm clock system based on a Raspberry Pi Pico.

 At 7:15am, it lights a single green LED.
 At 8am, it additionally lights a red LED.
 Around midday, it turns them both off.
-It does literally nothing else.
+It does practically nothing else.
-Oh, apart from synchronising the Pico's real-time clock using NTP.

 Why???